TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Chopping faces](VertexToolFaceChopping.gif) TrenchBroom ensures that you do not create invalid brushes with the vertex tool.
 For example, it is impossible to make a brush concave by pushing a vertex into the brush.
 To achieve this, TrenchBroom will chop up the faces incident to that vertex into triangles depending on the direction in which that vertex is moved.
 In the animation on the left, you can see that the top face of the cube has one triangle chopped off in the first move where the vertex is moved downward, while in the second move, the front face is chopped into a triangle fan when the vertex is moved outward.
 Sometimes, TrenchBroom will even delete a vertex if a move would push it inside the brush, which would make it concave.
 In such a case, the vertex move is concluded.

 The vertex tool also allows you to fuse adjacent vertices.
 If a vertex ends up on an adjacent vertex during a vertex move, the two vertices will be fused.
 This does not conclude the move however, you can keep moving the fused vertex, and it remains selected.
 Note that fusing is not allowed when you are moving edges or faces, even though fusing does happen when you move multiple vertices at once.

+If you wish to snap a vertex onto another vertex quickly without performing a drag, you can just click on the target vertex while holding #key(306)#key(307).

 <br clear="all" />